creditkey/creditkey-js/README.md

 ## Requirements
 ---------------

 The Credit Key Javascript SDK requires Node 8.x or higher and NPM 5.x or higher.
+Depending on your setup the following dependencies may also need to be present: babel-loader @babel/core @babel/preset-env node-sass

 ## Install
 ----------